'Worst humiliation in club's history': Warriors' Anzac shocker

 But the Warriors didn't buckle and a superb Johnson chip – and devilish bounce – put Wayde Egan in beside the posts on the half hour mark.

-That lifted the Auckland team, though they needed some impressive scrambling defence, with Harris-Tavita then Euan Aitken coming up with vital stops on a flying Ryan Papenhuyzen.
+That lifted the Warriors, though they needed some impressive scrambling defence, with Harris-Tavita then Euan Aitken coming up with vital stops on a flying Ryan Papenhuyzen.

 Papenhuyzen penalties either side of halftime extended the Storm's lead, before Curran limped off with a knee injury.